ATTron/neoJJ/README.md

 # neoJJ

-Magit-style interface for [jj (Jujutsu)](https://github.com/jj-vcs/jj) inside Neovim.
+[Magit](https://github.com/magit/magit) and [neogit](https://github.com/NeogitOrg/neogit) inspried interface for [jj (Jujutsu)](https://github.com/jj-vcs/jj) inside Neovim.

 ## Why?

-[Neogit](https://github.com/NeogitOrg/neogit) exists for git users.
+Neogit exists for git users using neovim and wanting the magit experience.
 I wanted something very similar to this experience but with jj workflow.

-jj has a fundamentally different model; your working copy *is* a commit, there's no staging area, bookmarks replace branches, and the operation log lets you undo anything. neoJJ respects all of that.
+jj has a fundamentally different model; your working copy *is* a commit, there's no staging area, bookmarks replace branches, and the operation log lets you undo anything. neoJJ respects all of that

-## What you need

-- Neovim 0.10+
-- jj on your PATH

-**Optional:** [nvim-web-devicons](https://github.com/nvim-tree/nvim-web-devicons) for file type icons (only used when `icons = true`).

 ## Install